avarobinson/account-kit-quickstart/README.md

 ### Get you alchemy api key

 - Create a new embedded accounts configuration for an alchemy app in your [dashboard](https://dashboard.alchemy.com/accounts)
+- Copy sample.env.local to .env.local
-- Replace the api key in the config.ts file
+- Replace the environment variable with your new Account Kit config's API key

 ### Run the app